Understanding PMOS (PCOS) and Fertility

 • Berries are rich in antioxidants that help combat inflammation

 • Exercise: Regular physical activity has anti-inflammatory effects.
-Both aerobic exercise and strength training show benefits in reducing inflammatory markers in PCOS.
+Both aerobic exercise and strength training show benefits in reducing inflammatory markers in PMOS.

 • Adequate sleep: Poor sleep quality and insufficient sleep duration increase inflammatory markers.
-Aim for 7-9 hours of quality sleep and address any sleep disorders, which are more common in people with PCOS.
+Aim for 7-9 hours of quality sleep and address any sleep disorders, which are more common in people with PMOS.

 • Stress management: Chronic stress increases inflammation.
 Mind-body practices like meditation, yoga, and breathing exercises can help reduce both stress and inflammatory markers.